smhillin/kafka_essentials/single_kfka_install.md

 ### Create console consumer

-    open a new terminal window and ssh into your instance
+Open a new terminal window and ssh into your instance

-    create a consumer that reads from the begining
+Create a consumer that reads from the beginning

     ~/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic KafkaEssentials --from-beginning

-    what is the result?
+wWat is the result?

-    your new consumer should print the previous messages you sent to the broker
+Your new consumer should print the previous messages you sent to the broker

 ### Publish some more text to the topic called KafkaEssential

     hello, Kafka
     thanks for being so available

-    ### now check your consumer and see if the message was recieved by consumer
+Now check your consumer and see if the message was recieved by consumer

-    Congrate you have successfully set up a messaging Queue and Topic
+Congrats! you have successfully set up a messaging Queue and Topic

 ## Trouble Shooting